divmain/js-seed/README.md

 cd <YOUR_PROJECT_NAME>
 ```

-A quick-start script is provided to help you set things up.
+A quick-start script is provided to help you get things set up.
 To run it, type `./start.sh` into your console.
 It will:

 - clean up all files related to the js-seed project;
-- configure your `package.json` with your name, email and project name;
+- configure `package.json` with your name, email and project name;
 - offer a selection of licenses that you can use for your project, and enter your contact information in the copyright notices;
 - offer a selection of CI integration options;
 - offer to setup a remote [Github](https://github.com/) or [Bitbucket](https://bitbucket.org/) repository; and